Existing Program Evaluation (EPE) Application Reviews

 • For pre-post designs that only include program participants:

-• the strength of the rationale for conducting neither an RCT nor a comparison group design
+• the strength of the rationale for conducting neither an RCT nor a comparison group design, and

 • the rigor of the methods proposed to determine program effectiveness.